-It’s no wonder that environmental sustainability is becoming an increasing concern for businesses in the fashion and apparel industry.
+It’s no wonder environmental sustainability is becoming an increasing concern for businesses in the fashion and apparel industry.
 It’s also no wonder that more customers are favoring brands that demonstrate social responsibility.
-If you’re reducing your businesses’ environmental damage, capitalize on that and reap the rewards of creating a more sustainable future.
+Essentially, if you’re reducing your businesses’ environmental damage, capitalize on that and reap the rewards of creating a more sustainable future.

 The benefits of having sustainability goals

-Clearly communicating your sustainability goals with your customers will go a long way in differentiating yourself from the competition.
-There are many ways you can do this – one of them will be in the transparency of your product data.
-Customers want to know what your manufacturing processes are and if they’re ethical.
-They want to know where materials are sourced and whether they’re sustainable.
+Firstly, clearly communicating your sustainability goals with your customers will go a long way in differentiating yourself from the competition.
+Secondly, there are many ways you can do this – one of them will be in the transparency of your product data.
+Customers want to know about your manufacturing processes and if they’re ethical.
+Additionally, they want to know where materials are from and whether you’re using sustainable production methods.

-Having this transparency with your data presents benefits for you and your customers.
-All of these factors will create the make-up of your brand identity.
-Customers want to feel a personal connection with the brands they shop with, so it presents a great opportunity for you to tell your brand story.
+Having this transparency with your product data presents benefits for you and your customers.
+All these factors will create the make-up of your brand identity.
+Customers want to feel a personal connection with the brands they shop with, so it’s a great opportunity for you to tell your brand story.

 Customers are more inclined to shop with brands they feel are aligned with their own personal beliefs.
-Providing information around your sustainability goals will show that you both care about a common cause and that you’re working to make positive change.
-Once you’ve established that personable relationship, you’ll see much-improved loyalty.
+Providing information around your sustainable development goals will show that you both care about a common cause.
+In the same vein, you can demonstrate that you’re working to make positive change.
+Overall, once you’ve established that personable relationship, you’ll see much-improved loyalty.

 Having green initiatives that your customers can get involved in is a great way of extending your brands’ reach.
 If there’s something your employees or customers can get involved in, all the better!
 Your customers love hearing about what you and your other customers have been up to.
 Again, it all comes back to creating that personal relationship based on a common belief.